Events

 Until a few years ago, cryptocurrencies symbolized freedom - an escape from a banking system that had failed many.
 Today, European institutions warn of the "danger" of investing in cryptocurrencies, while gradually musing on how to bring this market fully under supervision.

-On October 5, European regulators, including ESMA, issued a communiqué full of paternalistic tones.
-Instead of educating, they warn:
+On October 5, European regulators, including ESMA, issued a statement full of paternalistic tones.
+Rather than educate, they warn:

 "Consumers should be aware of the limited legal protection."